hpaluch-pil/dsPIC33CH-Curiosity-Demo/README.md

 Now we have to properly configure and name `RE1` (in Master config we just reserved id as "Slave output" but detailed configruation must be done for Slave core:
 - in Pin Manager: `Grid View`
-- now double click on this cell:
+- now SINGLE click on this cell:
   - Row: `Pin Module` -> `GPIO output`
   - Column: `Port E` -`1`
 - there must show green lock icon in this cell.